 Learning healthy financial habits early on can set children up for a successful future.
-But although almost 90 percent of parents talk to their kids about money, nearly 60 percent feel ill-prepared to tackle the topic and prefer to leave it up to schools, according to a survey from education technology company EverFi.
+But although most parents talk to their kids about money, a significant amount may feel ill-prepared to tackle the topic and prefer to leave it up to schools.
 That’s worrisome, given that T. Rowe Price’s 2017 Parents, Kids & Money survey notes that parents frequently have the most influence on their kids, and money habits are molded prior to high school.

 Luckily, teaching your kids to be money smart doesn’t have to be intimidating.
 Here are some strategies for giving your children a head start on saving: